MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define Z_HOME_DIR -1
 {% endhighlight %}

-This tells Marlin where the head is at when all the endstop has been triggered. typical setup are all at min position; bottom front left side of the bed.
-In some cases, some owner puts the home endstops at max position and these needs to be changed if max position are used.
+This tells Marlin where the head is located when all the endstop have been triggered.
+In a typical setup are all at min position; bottom front left side of the bed.
+In some cases, owners put the home endstops at the max position, in which case these need to be changed.

 {% alert danger %}
 Setting the `home_dir` would lead to a mirrored print after it has finished.